freealise/freealise/ar/README.md

 //upload video/subs to archive.org for transcoding (https://archive.org/details/download_20240209_0047)

 //remove gizmo, kbrd, bg filter from hf
-//bg removal: dilate and blur shadow edges; np.average / np.median for params, low color variance of shadow ?
+//bg removal: np.average / np.median for params, low color variance of shadow ?
 //foil is covered by food-grade wax from cheese; make wet paper models with texture embossed with foil and painted in CMYK

 //draw objects on pano and find depth map